Louibens/PP4_FreeFurnitureHub/README.md

  -  ### F02 NAV BAR

     - The navigation menu links displayed will vary on whether a user is logged in and if they have posted items to the site.
-    - When a user is logged in they will be able see their username in the nav bar so they can easily see that they are logged in.
+    - When a user is logged in they will be able see their username beside the search box so they can easily see that they are logged in.
+Unless they are on a small mobile device as a design decision was reached to remove username to avoid pushing content lower on the page.
     - If a user is not logged in they will be able to view all items and comments but will be unable to create a post or comment on posts.
     - If a user has not created any posts, they will not see the My Items page.
     - The nav bar will also display a link to the Admin panel if the admin user is logged in.